 More than one million gathered in East Berlin to demand greater freedom.

-- November 9: Communist officials cracked open the Berlin Wall, which was built in 1961, after granting long-denied freedom to travel to the West.
+- November 9: Communist border guards opened the Berlin Wall, which was built in 1961, after the regime granted long-denied freedom to travel to the West.

 Over the subsequent weekend, three million East Germans visited West Berlin or other parts of West Germany.